2023 Solar Incentives Guide for Cutler Bay, FL - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC can be applied to solar panels installed after January 1, 2006 on a primary or secondary residence that you own in the United States.
-The credit initially covered 30% of the total cost — for panels, accessories, labor and equipment — although the percentage may range from 26-30%, depending on when your solar system was installed.
+The ITC can be applied to solar systems installed after January 1, 2006, on a primary or secondary residence in the United States that you own.
+Originally, the tax credit was for 30% of the total cost – for panels, labor, accessories and equipment – although that amount may range from 26-30%, depending on when your solar system was installed.
 There is no cap on the amount you can claim.

-To know exactly how much the ITC could save you, talk to your local Cutler Bay solar panel installation expert.
+Curious how the ITC might apply to your specific situation?
+Contact your local Cutler Bay solar panel installation expert to get more information.

-The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as retitling it the Clean Energy Credit).
+The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as renaming it to the Clean Energy Credit).
 The new Clean Energy Credit is valid until 2035.
-Homeowners can now receive a 30% credit for solar systems installed between 2022 and 2032.
-This credit will then decrease annually until the date of expiration.
+Homeowners can now receive a 30% credit for solar systems that began installation on or after January 1, 2022, and will be done by December 31, 2032.
+The total credit will then see a slight annual decrease until its expiration.
 The program expansion also makes it easier to get credit for energy storage systems, starting in 2023.

 State & Local Solar Incentives